 Professional coaching is provided by qualified tennis coaches for only $14 per 2 hour session for members at the Alexandria Park tennis courts, Park Road, Alexandria 2015 twice a month.
 We are also fortunate to have former world number 2 wheelchair tennis champion, Mick Connell, delivering private coaching at our Surry Hills tennis courts in Prince Alfred Park 2010.
 Mick's won numerous tennis tournaments and medals throughout his career, including a Silver Medal at the Seoul Paralympics and the Australian Open doubles with his partner, wheelchair tennis former world number 1 and tennis legend David Hall OAM.

 No former tennis experience is needed to play wheelchair tennis – all you need is a want for fun.
 The Saturday program is held twice a month from 10am to 12pm.
-So come along every Saturday from 2:00 - 5:00pm to play, connect and socialise at the Prince Alfred Park tennis courts, Park Road, Alexandria 2015.
+So come along every Saturday from 2-5 pm to play, connect and socialise at the Alexandria Park tennis courts, Park Road, Alexandria 2015.
 We have 1 sport chair (if required) and refreshments are provided or you can bring your own.

 For more information or to book a private session, get in touch with the CCT team today.